We don't just talk cars ... we teach how to buy them.

 Honda Accord: Few vehicles have earned the type of acclaim the Accord can boast over the last three decades.
 And its secret is simple: it's comfortable, roomy, easy to drive, fuel efficient, durable and emphasizes safety.
 The truth is, it's what most people are looking for in a car, whether coupe or sedan.

-The current Honda Accord model, now in its eighth generation, has been produced beginning in 2008 and through the current model year.
+The eighth-generation Accord was produced beginning in 2008 through the 2012 model year.
 Compared to its predecessor, this generation was slightly larger in size and its engine power was also increased ... but without actually reducing its fuel economy.
 These Accords have been produced in both midsize coupe and sedan body styles and with a number of model variations to meet different buyer needs.

-The seventh generation, produced for 2003 - 2007, also represents a significant percentage of the available used Accords today.
+The seventh-generation, produced for 2003 - 2007, can still readily be found in the used market.
 They were equipped with either a 2.4 liter 160 horsepower incline-4 engine or a 3.0 liter 240-horsepower V6.
 They can also be found with either a 5-speed manual transmission or 5-speed automatic, while a 6-speed manual was available on the V6 EX coupe.

 Overall Pros: High resale values, spacious passenger room, higher-quality interior, fairly responsive steering, sporty coupe available.